noseglasses/Kaleidoscope-Papageno/README.md

 #### Matrix key position actions

-Another type of action is one that emits a key event at a given matrix position.
+A third possible type of action is one that emits a key event at a given keyboard matrix position.
-This fools the firmware to assume that the respective key on the keyboard is  physically tapped.
+This fools the firmware to assuming that the respective key on the keyboard is physically tapped.

 ```
 action: pressLED <KEYPOS> = $ 0, 6 $
 ```
-This action causes a key tap at position `row=0, col`.
+This action causes a key tap at position `row=0, col=6`.

-### User functions as actions
+#### User functions as actions

-The most general type of actions that are supported by Kaleidoscope-Papageno are user functions.
+Finally, the most general type of actions that are supported by Kaleidoscope-Papageno are user functions.

 A user function must have the following signature.
 ```cpp
 void user_callback(PPG_Count activation_flags, void *user_data)
 ```

-A user function is defined as follows.
+A user function action may e.g. be defined as follows.
 ```
 action: doubleTab <USER_FUNCTION> =  $ doubleTabCB, NULL $
 ```

-This example defines an action that causes the tab key to be tapped twice.
+It defines an action that makes the tab-key to be tapped twice when the a pattern matches that the action is assigned to.

-The callback function could read:
+An appropriate callback function could then read:
 ```cpp
 void doubleTabCB(PPG_Count activation_flags, void *user_data)
 {